Auprès de ma blonde

-"Auprès de ma blonde" (French for "Next to My Girlfriend") or "Le Prisonnier de Hollande" ("The Prisoner of Holland") is a popular chanson dating to the 17th century.
+"Auprès de ma blonde" (French for "Next to My Girl") or "Le Prisonnier de Hollande" ("The Prisoner of Holland") is a popular chanson dating to the 17th century.
 The song tells the story of a woman who laments to the birds in her father's garden that her husband is a prisoner in Holland.
 It appeared during or soon after the Franco-Dutch War (1672–78), during the reign of Louis XIV, when French sailors and soldiers were commonly imprisoned in the Netherlands.

 The song's quick pace and lively melody made it well-suited to military marches, and it is still commonly played at parades.
 For the same reasons, it gained widespread popularity as a drinking song and nursery rhyme.

 History

 The song was composed in 1704 during the reign of Louis XIV.
 A local tradition attributes the composition to André Joubert du Collet.